 The first rule of participating in an Empire battle is that if you play one, then you must volunteer to crew one.
 Requiring the players to volunteer is the only way that we can create truly dramatic battles involving hundreds of characters at once.

 Every event features at least two battles, so there is always an opportunity for every player who participates in the battle as their character to volunteer for another battle at the same event.
 The basic rule is that we expect players to volunteer to monster the other battle on the same weekend as they play a battle, but we appreciate that players may have health issues that make that impossible at times.
 In that specific situation it is appropriate to make up the deficit at the next event by monstering one rather than playing.

 If you are affected by health issues that limit the roles that you can portray on the battlefield, then please make sure you let someone from the Profound Decisions crew know.
 Everyone who plays their character on the battlefield needs to volunteer to help with another battle, but there are a wide range of different roles that are available.
-We need help with reffing, safety, water carrying, getting costume and make-up ready and similar.
+We need help with battle reffing, battle safety, respawn support, water carrying and a range of low-combat roles.
 Everyone has a chance to get involved and help create a great battle for their fellow players.